aglamadrid19/RHEL-Clone-Docs/README.md

 #### Domain Name (KVM)
 Specify VM domain on KVM Host.
 If my hypervisor was KVM, I could use the following parameters passed to `virt-sysprep` to Sysprep the Disk Image of a VM running on the same host.

+I wont dive into this option since it does not apply to us.
+We are on Virtual Box 6.0.

 #### Disk Image
+Specify Disk Image to run Virt-Sysprep on.
+Since we can use my RHEL 7.7 Virtual Disk Image in my Debian 10 VM (Sharing a folder from my Windows 10 Host), this is the way we are going to use Virt-Sysprep.

+###